What is the future of work?

 Secondly, in addition to being more digital, the modern workplace is also increasingly diverse, with greater representation for women and people of color.
 Furthermore, globalization and the rise of multinational corporations means that workplaces must be ready and able to communicate with coworkers and others in different time zones — and in different cultural contexts.
 This new paradigm comes with plenty of risk, but many workplaces are quickly learning how to use this new situation to their advantage, utilizing the talents of individuals from a wide variety of backgrounds and geographic locations.
 In the future, these trends are only likely to speed up.

 The millennial generation, quickly becoming the largest percentage of the workforce, is also driving rapid change.
-Millennials value different things than their predecessors — namely, a good work-life balance, a sense of meaning in their work, and a pleasant work environment.
+Millennials value different things than their predecessors — namely, a good work-life balance, a sense of meaning in their work, and a pleasant work environment, the kind you can find at our Philadelphia flex offices or our Williamsburg coworking space.
 Hiring will be done mostly by AI rather than by people, and meetings will as often as not be conducted through digital means, rather than being physically present.
 You can expect tech-heavy workplaces and increased virtualization to become the norm.
 Millennials also favor more flexible hours than previous generations- this is partly why the gig economy has been growing so rapidly in the past few years.

 What are the characteristics of the future of work?